akeneo/pim-api-docs/content/php-client/ee-resources/asset-categories.md

 ### Upsert a list of asset categories

 This method allows to create or update a list of asset categories.
-It has the same behavior as the `upsert` method for a single asset, except that the code must be specified in the data of each asset category.
+It has the same behavior as the `upsert` method for a single asset category, except that the code must be specified in the data of each asset category.

 ```php
 $client = new \Akeneo\Pim\ApiClient\AkeneoPimEnterpriseClientBuilder('http://akeneo.com/')->buildAuthenticatedByPassword('client_id', 'secret', 'admin', 'admin');